Close

 • 30 credits of Media Studies theory and practice modules

-• Choose up to 2 additional Arts subjects (or Critical Skills) from groups 1-5 (max 1 per group).
+• Choose up to 2 Bachelor of Arts subjects (or Critical Skills) from BA groups 1-5 (max 1 per group).
 The only compatible double subject is Mathematics (Pure).
+See BA groups table.

 • Media Studies as a Double Major or Major/Minor with 1 of your 1st year subjects

-• Optional 10 credit Electives in 2nd year
+• Optional 10 credit Elective in 2nd year

 Students may apply to study overseas after 2nd year (on Erasmus or Study Abroad) and graduate with a BA (International) after 4 years.
 See the International Studies website for details.